ibm-cloud-docs/vpc/manage-scc.md

 * Check whether File Storage for VPC is enabled with customer-managed encryption and Bring Your Own Key (BYOK).
 * Check whether File Storage for VPC is in a resource group other than _Default_.
 ### Available goals for Virtual Servers
 {: #virtual-servers-available-goals}

 * Check whether Virtual Servers for VPC instances are identifiable by the workload they are running based on the Auto Scale for VPC instance group definition
 * Check whether Virtual Servers for VPC is provisioned from customer-defined list of images
 * Check whether Virtual Servers for VPC is provisioned from an encrypted image
-* Check whether Virtual Servers for VPC data volumes are enabled with customer-managed encryption and Keep Your Own Key (KYOK)
-* Check whether Virtual Servers for VPC data volumes are enabled with customer-managed encryption and Bring Your Own Key (BYOK)
+* Check whether Virtual Servers for VPC data volumes are enabled with customer-managed encryption.
+Supported key managment services are HPCS - Keep Your Own Key (KYOK), and Key Protect for Bring Your Own Key (BYOK)
-* Check whether Virtual Servers for VPC boot volumes are enabled with customer-managed encryption and Keep Your Own Key (KYOK)
-* Check whether Virtual Servers for VPC boot volumes are enabled with customer-managed encryption and Bring Your Own Key (BYOK)
+* Check whether Virtual Servers for VPC boot volumes are enabled with customer-managed encryption.
+Supported key managment services are HPCS - Keep Your Own Key (KYOK), and Key Protect for Bring Your Own Key (BYOK)
 * Check whether Virtual Servers for VPC resource group other than "Default" is selected
 * Check whether Virtual Servers for VPC instance has all interfaces with IP-spoofing disabled
 * Check whether Virtual Servers for VPC instance doesn't have a floating IP